-Community services boards (CSBs) are established by the 134 local governments in Virginia under Chapters 5 or 6 of Title 37.2 of the Code of Virginia and may serve single or multiple jurisdictions.
-Chapter 5 of Title 37.2 of the Code of Virginia authorizes the establishment and operation of CSBs by local governments to provide community behavioral health and developmental services and authorizes DBHDS to fund CSBs; and Chapter 6 of Title 37.2 of the Code of Virginia authorizes the establishment and operation of a behavioral health authority (BHA) by a specified city or county to provide community behavioral health and developmental services and authorizes DBHDS to fund a BHA.
+Community services boards (CSBs) are established by the 133 local governments in Virginia under Chapters 5 or 6 of Title 37.2 of the Code of Virginia and may serve single or multiple jurisdictions.
+Chapter 5 of Title 37.2 authorizes the establishment and operation of CSBs by local governments to provide community behavioral health and developmental services and authorizes DBHDS to fund CSBs.
+Chapter 6 of Title

+37.2 authorizes the establishment and operation of a behavioral health authority (BHA) by a specified city or county to provide community behavioral health and developmental services and authorizes DBHDS to fund a BHA.
 CSBs provide services directly and through contracts with private providers, which are vital partners in delivering behavioral health and developmental services.
 As the single points of entry into publicly funded behavioral health and developmental services, CSBs provide access to state facility services through preadmission screening, case management and coordination of services and supports, and discharge planning for individuals leaving state facilities.
-This goal transforms and strengthens community behavioral health and developmental services by incorporating core principles of recovery and resilience for persons with a mental health or substance use disorder and self-determination for those with a developmental disability.
+This goal transforms and strengthens community behavioral health and developmental services by incorporating core principles of recovery and resilience for individuals with mental illnesses or substance use disorders and self determination for individuals with developmental disabilities.